privatebusiness88/ElectrumABC/contrib/update_checker/README.md

-# Electron Cash Update Checker
+# Electrum ABC Update Checker
 ### (`releases.json`)

-This directory contains the `releases.json` file that the Electron Cash update checker uses to determine when a new version of Electron Cash is available.
+This directory contains the `releases.json` file that the Electrum ABC update checker uses to determine when a new version of the application is available.

 #### Update Checker Overview
 As of version 3.3.6 of Electron Cash, there is an update-checking facility built-in to the Qt desktop app.
 The facility basically functions as follows:

-1. When the user selects "Check for updates...", Electron Cash connects to the URL hard-coded in `gui/qt/update_checker.py` (currently: https://raw.github.com/Electron-Cash/Electron-Cash/master/contrib/update_checker/releases.json)
+1. When the user selects "Check for updates...", Electrum ABC connects to the URL hard-coded in `gui/qt/update_checker.py` (currently: https://raw.github.com/Bitcoin-ABC/ElectrumABC/master/contrib/update_checker/releases.json)
 2. It downloads `releases.json` (the file in this directory)
 3. It checks the versions seen in `releases.json` -- if they are newer than the version in the running app, and if the signed message is valid and is signed with one of the addresses hard-coded in `update_checker.py`, it then informs the user that an update is available.

-*No automatic updating is performed* and the user must manually click on the URL hard-coded in the app to go to https://electroncash.org/#download.
+*No automatic updating is performed* and the user must manually click on the URL hard-coded in the app to go to the release page.

 The purpose of this facility is merely as a convenience for users who aren't on reddit or aren't constantly refreshing our website to be able to find out when a new version is available.

-It hopefully will decrease the number of users running very old versions of Electron Cash.
+It hopefully will decrease the number of users running very old versions of Electrum ABC.

 #### What This Means For You, The Maintainer
-You need to update `releases.json` in this directory whenever a new version of Electron Cash is released, and push it to master.
+You need to update `releases.json` in this directory whenever a new version released, and push it to master.

 This file contains a dictionary of:
 ```